kay-el-zed/HaloMCC-DiscordRPC/README.md

 1. Install both requirements using pip
 2. Run `xbox-authenticate` in cmd to create your token for connecting to XBL via xbox-webapi
 3. Update discord_client_id with your valid application's client ID from the [Discord developer portal](https://discordapp.com/developers).
-4. Run the script.
+4. Run the script or get the [release](https://github.com/Gurrman375/HaloMCC-DiscordRPC/releases).
 It will wait until it sees Halo MCC in your Xbox Live presence to display a rich status on Discord.

 <h2>To-dos</h2>